 McCormick's Creek State Park

 Owen County.
-From the intersection of IN 67/US 231 and IN 46 in Spencer, go east 1.7 miles on IN 46 to the well-marked entrance on the left.
-There is an entrance fee.
+From the intersection of IN 67/US 231 and IN 46 in Spencer, east 1.7 miles on IN 46 to the entrance on the left.
+(Fee)

 Inn, campground, showers, bathrooms, food, shelters, etc.